Category Archives: Wisconsin

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has actually never been exactly checked, or an item that is being divided, will need a study to locate the new corners and also whole lot lines in Wisconsin, which must be permanently marked so they will never ever become lost.
+Land that has actually never ever been exactly surveyed, or a piece that is being divided, will require a survey to situate the brand-new edges and whole lot lines in Wisconsin, which should be completely marked so they will certainly never come to be shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.